 Talk Length: Maximum of 10 minutes + 5 minutes Q&A Content: Your presentation should provide enough background to understand the research question, clearly describe the methodology employed, and show all results needed to support any conclusion(s) made.
 Please make sure to discuss the significance of the research question(s) and the rationale for the method(s) used.
-Scoring: See rubric for judging criteria o If selected for elevator talk:
+Scoring: Rubric for judging criteria will be shared with the selected presenters.
+If selected for elevator talk: